 - Equipment and system focus: All tests and inspections are tied to specific equipment and systems to ensure deficiencies can be uniquely matched.

 - Data and Documentation Tools: A wide array of reporting tools are at the user's disposal, and databases replace manual filing.

 Modern construction projects are complex.
 The last thing you need is a poorly planned manual commissioning process to complicate the process further.
-However, a well planned and executed commissioning plan can streamline even the most complex project and deliver significant benefits to the project owner.
+However, a well-planned and executed commissioning plan can streamline even the most complex project and deliver significant benefits to the project owner and streamline the approval processes.
 To find out how you can benefit from project commissioning software, book a no-obligation demo today.